ThreeNow: Warner Bros. Discovery, 2022-2025

 Following Discovery's merger with WarnerMedia to former Warner Bros.
 Discovery in April 2022, the new entity acquired Discovery's New Zealand assets including Three.
 In late April 2023, The Spinoff guest columnist Chris Shultz ranked ThreeNow as the 16th top streaming service in New Zealand, describing it as "a shockingly bad streaming service.
 It plays the same ads over and over again, crashes often, and rarely bothers to do the job it's supposed to do."

 On 22 November 2023, WarnerBros Discover ANZ revamped the ThreeNow to include a new menu organised around genre categories, content watchlists, and making it easier for users to watch more content without having to exit playing episodes and pick the next one to stream.
 In addition, five new livestreaming channels—WBTV Paranormal, WBTV Reality, WBTV House Hunters International, WBTV True Crime and WBTV 90 Day Fiancé—were added to the platform.
 The Spinoffs Tara Ward regarded the revamped app as an improvement, which placed it on par with other streaming services operating in New Zealand.

 Sky Network Television, 2025-present

 On 22 July, Warner Bros.
 Discovery confirmed that it would sell its New Zealand assets including ThreeNow to Sky Network Television, effective 1 August.

+In mid-February 2026, Canstar reported that ThreeNow comprised three percent of the viewership in New Zealand's streaming market during the fourth quarter of 2025, based on measured interest on SVOD from JustWatch.
+ThreeNow came seventh place, trailing behind Netflix (22%), Amazon Prime Video (21%), Disney+ (17%), Neon (15%), Apple TV+ (9%) and TVNZ+ (6%).
+Canstar reported that ThreeNow and local platforms Neon and TVNZ+ had experienced a decline in viewership due to competition from international streaming platforms.